-Mr. Foley's qualifications to serve on our board include more than 35 years as a director and executive officer of public and private companies across a wide variety of industries, his leadership in the creation and growth of multiple separate multi-billion dollar public market platforms and his track record of identifying cost savings, undertaking strategy shifts, eliminating siloed organizational structures and accelerating product expansion and innovation.
-Mr. Foley provides high value-added services to our board and has sufficient time to focus on Dun & Bradstreet.
+Mr. Foley's qualifications to serve on our board include 40 years as a director and executive officer of public and private companies across a wide variety of industries, his leadership in the creation and growth of multiple separate multi-billion dollar public market platforms and his track record of identifying cost savings, undertaking strategy shifts, eliminating siloed organizational structures and accelerating product expansion and innovation.